-- cultural and creative projects, events or activities, including innovative ways to deliver, concerts, live music, theatre and other live performances, exhibitions, tours and online delivery including the development, pre-production and delivery of an event - cultural and creative programming and promotion - festivals - hiring or purchasing essential equipment for events, this might include hiring sound or lighting equipment, site infrastructure, venues and technicians and labour associated with the event (purchase of equipment will only be considered where it is demonstrated to be the only feasible option, and/or more cost effective than leasing.) - development of COVID-safe infrastructure and protocols9 - community outreach activities such as workshops - capacity-building activities that link to the objectives and outcomes of the program, supporting an organisation to build long-term financial sustainability. - film festivals and film retrospectives
+- cultural and creative projects, events or activities, including innovative ways to deliver, concerts, live music, theatre and other live performances, exhibitions, tours and online delivery including the development, pre-production and delivery of an event - cultural and creative programming and promotion - festivals - hiring or purchasing essential equipment for events, this might include hiring sound or lighting equipment, site infrastructure, venues and technicians and labour associated with the event (purchase of equipment will only be considered where it is demonstrated to be the only feasible option, and/or more cost effective than leasing.) - development of COVID-safe infrastructure and protocols9 - community outreach activities that are part of cultural and creative projects, events or activities, such as workshops - capacity-building activities that link to the objectives and outcomes of the program, supporting an organisation to build long-term financial sustainability - film festivals and film retrospectives - rescheduling costs and remounting costs of an event or activity that was unable to proceed due to COVID-19 restrictions (for projects already supported under a RISE Fund grant, and those not already receiving RISE Fund support.)